 As a large organization, we are mindful of our societal impacts and take environmental and social issues seriously.
-We have a wide geographic footprint, significant scale and a diverse workforce.
-Diversity is a key area of focus and we are working to promote it at all levels within the organization.
-Diversity, whether of gender, ethnicity, nationality, skills, personal attributes or experience, brings fresh perspectives and understanding and makes us a better performing team.
+We have a wide geographic footprint, significant scale, and a values-driven workforce.
+Culture and belonging is a key area of focus and we are working to promote it at all levels within the organization.
+Fostering an environment where every team member feels valued and respected invites everyone to contribute their unique skills and experience, and brings fresh perspectives and understanding and makes us a better performing team.